FoxGroveMedia/CampsiteWebsite/src/pages/docs/template-languages/markdown/index.md

 title: Markdown
 subtitle: Template Languages
 layout: docs.njk
-description: Learn how to use Markdown as a template language in your Campsite projects.
+description: Learn how to use Markdown as a template language in your CampsiteJS projects.
 ---

 ### Markdown Template Language

 <p class="mb-8">Markdown is a lightweight markup language that allows you to create formatted text using a plain-text editor.
-It is widely used for documentation, blogging, and content management systems, making it a great choice for Campsite projects.</p>
+It is widely used for documentation, blogging, and content management systems, making it a great choice for CampsiteJS projects.</p>

 #### Key Features of Markdown
 - **Simplicity**: Easy to learn and use with minimal syntax.